imjoshin/HearthBot-old/README.md

 # HearthBot
-Adding hearthbot-search into the mix (in theory)
+Some edits for the orignial hearthbot